-The 2017 ultimate guide to Gmail backup | ZDNet
+How to backup Gmail: The ultimate guide | ZDNet

 Here at Camp David, we use a combination of techniques.
 First, I have a number of email accounts that forward to my main Gmail account, so each of them keeps a backup in addition to my primary Gmail account.

 Then, I use Gmvault running as a scheduled command-line process to download regular updates of both my Gmail archive and my wife's.
-Those downloads are then archived to my RAID Drobos, a second tower backup disk array, and back to the cloud using Crashplan.
+Those downloads are then archived to my local NAS and backed up to the cloud.

-While individual messages may be a royal pain to dig up if needed, I have at least five copies of almost each one, across a wide range of mediums, including one (and sometimes two) that are usually air-gapped from the Internet.
+While individual messages may be a royal pain to dig up if needed, I have copies of almost each one, across a wide range of mediums, including one (and sometimes two) that are usually air-gapped from the internet.

 Yeah, I get too much email.
-But hey, it's a living.
+But, hey, it's a living.

 You can follow my day-to-day project updates on social media.
 Be sure to follow me on Twitter at @DavidGewirtz, on Facebook at Facebook.com/DavidGewirtz, on Instagram at Instagram.com/DavidGewirtz, and on YouTube at YouTube.com/DavidGewirtzTV.

-Note: This article was originally published in July 2015, updated in 2017, and now, in 2018.